FederBoost: Private Federated Learning for GBDT: Introduction

 \section{Introduction}

 It is commonly known that big data plays an essential role in machine learning.
-Such big data are typically pooled together from multiple data sources and processed by a central server (i.e., {\em centralized learning}).
-Now, it becomes troublesome to conduct such activities as the governments are increasingly concerned with unlawful use and exploitation of users' personal data.
+Such big data are typically pooled together from multiple data sources and processed by a central server (i.e., \textit{centralized learning}).
+Now, it becomes troublesome to conduct such activities as governments are increasingly concerned with the unlawful use and exploitation of users' personal data.
 For example, the European Union has recently enacted General Data Protection Regulation (GDPR), which was designed to give users more control over their data and impose stiff fines on enterprises for non-compliance.
-Consequently, service providers become unwilling to take the risk of potential data breaches and centralized learning becomes undesirable.
+Consequently, service providers become unwilling to take the risk of potential data breaches, and centralized learning becomes undesirable.

-{\em Federated learning} (FL)~\cite{mcmahan17a} addresses this challenge by following the idea of transferring intermediate results of the training algorithm instead of the data itself.
-More specifically, it keeps data local to each participant and brings code to data, resulting in low communication complexity and high privacy.
-Since 2017 when it was first proposed by Google~\cite{mcmahan17a}, significant efforts have been put by both researchers and practitioners to improve FL~\cite{stich2018local, konevcny2016federated, DBLP:journals/corr/abs-1811-10792, DBLP:journals/corr/abs-1903-03934, chen2018lag, DBLP:journals/corr/abs-1902-00146}.
-Nevertheless, there are still two problems in FL remain unsolved: (1) unable to handle vertically partitioned data, and (2) unable to support decision trees.
+\textit{Federated learning} (FL)~\cite{mcmahan17a} addresses this challenge by following the idea of transferring intermediate results of the training algorithm instead of the data itself.
+More specifically, it offers a privacy-aware paradigm of model training that does not require data sharing but allows participants to collaboratively train a more accurate global model.
+Since 2017 when it was first proposed by Google~\cite{mcmahan17a}, significant efforts have been put by both researchers and practitioners to improve FL~\cite{stich2018local, konevcny2016federated, DBLP:journals/corr/abs-1811-10792, DBLP:journals/corr/abs-1903-03934, chen2018lag, DBLP:journals/corr/abs-1902-00146,lyu2020privacy}.
+Nevertheless, there are still two problems that remain unsolved in the community: (1) unable to efficiently handle vertically partitioned data, and (2) unable to efficiently support decision trees.